256dpi/lungo/README.md

 ## Introduction

-The document oriented database MongoDB has become a widely used data store by applications developed using the Go programming language.
-Both, the deprecated `mgo` and the official `mongo` driver offer a sophisticated interface to connect to a deployment, ingest and extract data using the various commands.
-While this is enough for most projects, there are situations in which one thinks: "It would be really cool if I could just do that in memory without hitting the server."
+The document oriented database MongoDB has become a widely used data store by applications developed with the Go programming language.
+Both, the deprecated `mgo` and the official `mongo` driver, offer a sophisticated interface to connect to a deployment, ingest and extract data using the various commands.
+While this is enough for most projects, there are situations in which one thinks: "It would be really cool if I could just do that in memory without asking the server."

-Lungo tries to address this need by re-implementing the data handling mechanics, in Go to be used on the client side.
+Lungo tries to address this need by re-implementing the data handling mechanics in Go to be used on the client side.
 This allows developers to pre or post process data in the application and relieving the server from work.
 One can think of MongoDB query aware caches that are able to filter a subset of data and loading more from the server if some documents are missing.

-But we do not need to stop there: For example, working with Ruby on Rails in the SQL ecosystem was always nice due to the availabilty of SQLite that allowed to run tests without setting up a database or even run a small production apps using just a file-backed SQLite database.
+But we do not need to stop there.
+For example, working with Ruby on Rails in the SQL ecosystem was always nice due to the availabilty of SQLite that allowed to run tests without setting up a database or even run a small production app using just a file-backed SQLite database.

 Lungo wants to offer a similar experience by implementing a full MongoDB compatible embeddable database that persists data in a single file.
-Here the project aims to provide drop-in compatibility with the official Go driver by implementing its full API.
-This way applications may use lungo for running their tests or even low-write production deployments.
+Here the project aims to provide drop-in compatibility with the API exported by the official Go driver.
+This way applications may use lungo for running their tests or even low-write production deployments without big code changes.

 However, one thing this project does not try to do is building another distributed database.
 MongoDB itself does a pretty good job at that already.